Skip to Content

 What is the Regional Transportation Authority?

 The RTA offers the region a flexible and reliable funding source which is dedicated to regional transportation priorities based on public input and feedback.
-A continuation of the RTA sales tax would generate more than $2.46 billion – in today’s dollars – over 20 years for regional transportation improvements.
+A new RTA sales tax would generate more than $2.46 billion – in today’s dollars – over 20 years for continued regional transportation improvements

 Why do we need another regional transportation plan?